saagaar/Elastic-Search/README.md

 * View and Remove Images in Personal Library

 **And a special Consideration:**
-From the task document itself
+From the task document :[https://docs.google.com/document/d/1OXEO18oECCsrbDHuyG_lO2ITLSDtWTLDGu7HMHxHeFE/edit]
 > Desygner offers close to 200 million images.
 Please make sure that the system you architect continues to function smoothly as it approaches such numbers of records.